 Add unique style around your yard and in your home with these 10 outside the box planter ideas!
 Continue reading

 If you’re anything like us, you try to complete your inside renos during the winter months so you can enjoy the great outdoors once the good weather arrives.
 We just finished an accessible bathroom renovation for my Mom, so in this tutorial we’re showing you how to turn an unwanted bathroom light fixture into a planter for the garden.
 Continue reading

 This is a project that was 7 years in the making because I couldn’t bring myself to destroy a perfectly good guitar!
 However, when Hubs came across an abandoned guitar that was beyond saving as an instrument, it was game on!
+In the meantime, we kept busy with these 10 outside the box planter ideas.
 Continue reading

 This milk paint DIY, my ‘partners in grime‘ planter, is a celebration of 16 years of DIY.

 I feel like we’ve come a long way since Hubs first raised his eyebrows when he helped me replace all the ‘perfectly good’ door knobs in my house soon after we met.
 The gentleman doth protest too much, methinks!
 It wasn’t until he agreed to help me install a little pond beside the front walkway that I realized Hubs really was a DIY wannabe.